K. R. Narayanan: Subsequent life

 About his life and its message, K. R. Narayanan said:

 I see and understand both the symbolic as well as the substantive elements of my life.
 Sometimes I visualise it as a journey of an individual from a remote village on the sidelines of society to the hub of social standing.
 But at the same time I also realise that my life encapsulates the ability of the democratic system to accommodate and empower marginalised sections of society.

+Honours

+Narayanan received honorary degrees from several universities, including the University of Toledo and National University of San Marcos.

+Narayanan also received the 1998 World Statesman Award.

 The K. R. Narayanan Foundation

 The K. R. Narayanan Foundation (K.R.N.F) founded in December 2005, aims at propagating the ideals and perpetuating the memory of K. R. Narayanan.
 K.R.N.F is a mission of collective action to provide better future to the most vulnerable sections of Kerala Society – women, children, disabled persons, the aged and other disadvantaged groups – by providing educational training, protecting their health and environment, improving their living conditions and strengthening their family and community.
 The paradigms of K.R.N.F revolves around five crucial elements: